BristolComputing/xrootd-se/README.md

 mount /cvmfs/grid.cern.ch
 ```

+`/cvmfs/grid.cern.ch` will be used for
+ - `/cvmfs/grid.cern.ch/certificates` (allows us to drop fetch-crl)
+ - `/cvmfs/grid.cern.ch/vomses` (no-worry, automatic VO server updates)
+ - `/etc/grid-security/vomsdir` (similar to above)

 ### Directory structure (first-time-only)

-Any folder referenced in etc/xrootd/Authfile needs to be created first
+Any folder referenced in etc/xrootd/Authfile needs to be created first.
+Two scripts are provided for that purpoise:
+ - `etc/xrootd/initial_setup_hdfs.sh` for HDFS
+ - `etc/xrootd/initial_setup_posix.sh` for POSIX

+All created directories will be owned by `xrootd:xrootd`.

 ### IP forwarding